LONG-TERM ALMANAC FOR MOON, STARS, AND LUNAR DISTANCES V1.16

 ΔT is obtained through the following formula:

-Current values for TAI−UTC and DUT1 (= UT1−UTC) are published on the web site of the IERS Rapid Service / Prediction Center (IERS Bulletin A).
+Current values for TAI−UTC and UT1−UTC are published on the web site of the International Earth Rotation Service (IERS Bulletin A).
+DUT1 is UT1−UTC rounded to 0.1s and can be used as well.

-Reliable long-term predictions for ΔT are not possible.
+Accurate long-term predictions for ΔT are not possible because random processes are partly involved.
 Here are some ΔT values of the past:

 The program regards any blank dialog box in the time input field as zero.
 A missing year, month, or day will result in an error message (program must be restarted).
 The number of the year must be entered in 4-digit format.